Civil Service Interview Questions Behaviours Strengths & Examples (2024 Guide)

 • Improved ability to attract and retain talented and experienced workers in a competitive market.

-• Move away from a solely competency-based system to be less rigid and more inclusive.
+• Move away from a solely competency-based recruitment system to be less rigid and more inclusive.

 • An easier application and selection process with candidates given the opportunity to demonstrate their full potential rather than favouring those with good experience or examples.

-Civil Service Success Profiles Behaviours Vs Competencies
+Civil Service Success Profiles Behaviours

-So, we hear you ask; what are these new Civil Service Success Profile Behaviours all about and how do they relate to the old Competency Framework?
+So, we hear you ask, what are these new Civil Service Success Profile Behaviours all about and how do they relate to the old Competency Framework?

 In fact, competencies are still a huge part of the Success Profiles system however they are now called Civil Service Behaviours and they have been modified to become just one of five elements of the new model, as detailed above.